aseli1/pydevice/README.md

 # dm_requests
-Library for using the Device Magic's API
+Library for working with Device Magic's API

 ## Not ready for use